CHIMERA: Adaptive Cache Injection and Semantic Anchor Prompting for Zero-shot Image Morphing with Morphing-oriented Metrics: Experiment

 \section{Experiment}

-\textbf{Implementation Detail.} Our proposed model, CHIMERA, is based on the diffusion model Stable Diffusion 2.1~\cite{rombach2022high}.
-For ACI, we use $N_{inv}=50$ DDIM inversion imesteps and $N_{dng}=50$ denoising timesteps.
-The cached layers mentioned in Eq.~\ref{eq:weight_residue} are weighted with $\lambda_S=0.4$.
-The classifier guidance strength and image resolution are set to 0.75 and $768\times768$ respectively, following FreeMorph~\cite{cao2025freemorph}.
-Further implementation details are provided in the \textit{Suppl} for reproducibility.
+\textbf{Implementation Details.} Our proposed model, CHIMERA, is based on Stable Diffusion 2.1~\cite{rombach2022high}.
+For ACI, we use $N_{inv}=50$ DDIM inversion timesteps and $N_{dng}=50$ denoising timesteps.
+The cached features are weighted with $\lambda_S=0.4$.
+For SAP, we use Qwen2.5-VL~\cite{bai2025qwen2} as the VLM.
+Further implementation details are provided in the \textit{Suppl.} for reproducibility.